jdegand/spring-auth-jt/README.md

 # Spring Auth JT

-This is reworked from a Spring Boot Authentication series that starts with this [tutorial](https://www.youtube.com/watch?v=R76S0tfv36w) which is expanded upon further with [JWTs](https://www.youtube.com/watch?v=NcLtLZqGu2M) and [Refresh Tokens](https://www.youtube.com/watch?v=Wp4h_wYXqmU).
+This is reworked from a Spring Boot Authentication series that starts with this [tutorial](https://www.youtube.com/watch?v=R76S0tfv36w), which is expanded upon further with [JWTs](https://www.youtube.com/watch?v=NcLtLZqGu2M) and [Refresh Tokens](https://www.youtube.com/watch?v=Wp4h_wYXqmU).

-Some shortcuts were taken in the tutorial and I have tried to undo some bad practices.
-The video series is worthwhile as a starting point and I have used it to give me some context of prior Spring Boot authentication implementation practices.
-Even though the videos are fairly recent - some implementation details are now out of date.
-Implementation details do change fairly frequently and it helps to be aware of the various past implementations to help convert to newer practices.
+Some shortcuts were taken in the tutorial, and I have tried to undo some bad practices.
+The video series is worthwhile as a starting point, and I have used it to give me some context on prior Spring Boot authentication implementation practices.
+Even though the videos are fairly recent, some implementation details are now out of date.
+Implementation details do change fairly frequently, and it helps to be aware of the various past implementations to help convert to newer practices.
 Most of the changes were confined to the Spring Configuration implementation.

 Unlike the video, I have used h2-console and made the necessary tweaks to have h2-console work with Spring Security.

 ## Screenshots